New

 AQA

-Analysing 'Charge of the Light Brigade'
+Analysing the poem 'Charge of the Light Brigade'

 I can explore how Tennyson uses language and structure to powerfully express his messages about conflict.